euphonie/study-notes/Computer Science/Theory/Statistics/Probability Distribution.md

 X \sim B(10, 0.6) \\
 \tag{n = No. of trials, p = Prob. of success e/trial}
 $$
-Which means, variable X follows a binomial distribution, with 10 trials and a likelihod
+Which means, variable X follows a binomial distribution, with 10 trials and a likelihood of succeed of 0.6 in each individual trial.

 For this type of distributions, it applies:
 1. This type of distribution is a sequence of identical Bernoulli events.
+2. A binomial distribution can be expressed as a Bernoulli distribution with a single trial. $Bern(p) = B(1,p)$

 #### **Poisson Distribution**